Validity in Network-Agnostic Byzantine Agreement: Introduction

 \subsection{Related Work}

 \paragraph{General validity conditions.} The foundational investigation into general validity properties was initiated by Civit et al. \cite{PODC23:CGGKV} for the partially synchronous model.
-Subsequently, Civit et al. \cite{arxiv23:CGGKPV} embarked on a follow-up study, extending their analysis to the synchronous model.
+Subsequently, Civit et al. \cite{PODC24:CGGKPV} embarked on a follow-up study, extending their analysis to the synchronous model.
 Both works provide a complete characterization, identifying the necessary and sufficient conditions for solving a validity property deterministically.
-We also note that the contributions of \cite{PODC23:CGGKV, arxiv23:CGGKPV} extend beyond this characterization, an important side of these works lying in the exploration of lower bounds on message complexity.
-This effectively generalizes the well-established Dolev-Reischuk bound on message complexity for $\ba$ with strong validity \cite{JACM:DoRe85} to encompass the broader landscape of non-trivial validity properties.
+We also note that the contributions of \cite{PODC23:CGGKV, PODC24:CGGKPV} extend beyond this characterization, an important side of these works lying in the exploration of lower bounds on message complexity.
+This generalizes the well-established Dolev-Reischuk bound on message complexity for $\ba$ with strong unanimity \cite{JACM:DoRe85} to encompass the broader landscape of non-trivial validity properties.
 Considerations of message complexity are outside our scope.
+We also note that \emph{probabilistic} validity properties are outside the scope of the analysis of Civit et al, and also outside our scope.
+A notable example is \emph{qualitative validity}, introduced by Goren et al \cite{GoMoSp23}.

 \paragraph{Network-Agnostic $\ba$ and particular validity conditions.} Designing protocols that achieve security guarantees in both synchronous and asynchronous networks has been the subject of an extensive line of work.
-The network-agnostic paradigm where the number of allowed corruptions depends on the network conditions was introduced by Blum, Katz and Loss \cite{TCC:BKL19}.
-The work of \cite{TCC:BKL19} shows that, if a public key infrastructure is provided, $\ba$ with strong validity can be achieved if and only if the condition $n > 2 \cdot t_s + t_a$ holds.
-Further works on network-agnostic $\ba$ with strong validity have focused on improving the efficiency guarantees.
-Deligios, Hirt, and Liu-Zhang \cite{TCC:DHL21} have improved the expected round complexity from linear to constant.
-The efficiency guarantees were further refined by Deligios and Mizrahi Erbes \cite{EUROCRYPT:Mose24} by providing a novel technique to compile any synchronous and any asynchronous $\ba$ protocols into a network-agnostic one.
-This compiler preserves the guarantees of the underlying protocols, both in terms of round complexity and message complexity.
-We add that the work of \cite{EUROCRYPT:Mose24}, in fact, considers a stronger validity guarantee, namely strong validity with the additional requirement of intrusion tolerance.
-The necessary and sufficient condition here stays $n > 2 \cdot t_s + t_a$.
+The network-agnostic paradigm was introduced by Blum, Katz and Loss \cite{TCC:BKL19}.
+The work of \cite{TCC:BKL19} shows that, if a public key infrastructure is provided, $\ba$ with strong unanimity can be achieved if and only if $n > 2 \cdot t_s + t_a$.
+Further works on network-agnostic $\ba$ with strong unanimity have focused on improving the efficiency guarantees \cite{TCC:DHL21, EUROCRYPT:Mose24}.